NajmAjmal/monero-webminer/README.md

 Go to https://moneroocean.stream .
 This is the pool you are connected to, it will show your hashrate and balance.

+# How do i know if it works??

+You can open https://najmajmal.github.io/monero-webminer and goto [Moneroocean](https://moneroocean.stream) and enter my [XMR Address](#donate), you can see that "GH-XMR" is mining.
+You can do the same with your wallet and see for your self.

 # Use In Other Projects